zulu-entertainment/SetDisplayResolution/README.md

 # SetDisplayResolution
-OS X command-line tool, to set the display resolution.
+macOS command-line tool, to set the display resolution.

 Source based on RetinaDisplayMenu 0.2